 - Buyers and sellers can shun from paying hefty taxes.

 Despite these boons, the Philippine law outlaws such agreement and describe the transaction as ‘dangerous’ because transacting with such unlicensed brokers offer no support from authorities in cases of fraudulent deals.
 Needless to say, we recommend you should not work with unlicensed real estate brokers and agents:

-- A bogus real estate broker has no license to protect.
-This means there is no way you can file for revocation or cancellation of his/her licensed in the event the unlicensed real estate broker swindles you.
+.
+This means there is no way you can file for revocation or cancellation of his/her license in the event the unlicensed real estate broker swindles you.

-- A bogus real estate broker follows no professional standards.
-Not only they do not adhere to conducts and standards pertaining to real estate industry, but a phony real estate service provider can easily operate without recognizing the moral and ethical benchmarks.
-People who deal with unlicensed real estate person often receive no or poor information about the deal.
+.
+Not only they do not adhere to conducts and standards pertaining to the real estate industry, but a phony real estate service provider can easily operate without recognizing the moral and ethical benchmarks.
+People who deal with unlicensed real estate persons often receive no or poor information about the deal.

-- Transaction with a bogus real estate broker is illegal.
-Under the Republic Act 9646 (RESA Law), any dealing with or by an unlicensed real estate agent is liable to be punished by the said ruling.
+.
+Under the Republic Act 9646 (RESA Law), and dealing with or by an unlicensed real estate agent is liable to be punished by the said ruling.
 A fine of Php 200, 000.00 to 100,000.00, 2- to 4- year imprisonment or both will be imposed.
 Accomplices of unlicensed real estate brokers and agents also face legal punishment.

 Republic Act 9646 or the RESA Law states that real estate services should (only) be dealt with licensed real estate service practitioners.
 The intent of the law is to protect the buying public against swindle and any form of fraudulent scams.